decentraland/old-documentation/_posts/sdk-reference/2018-01-08-tsx-coding-guide.md

 {% endraw %}

 This function uses a `map()` operation to create a box entity for each element in the `secuence` array, using the numbers stored in this array to set the x coordinate of each of these boxes.
 This enables you to dynamically change how many boxes appear and where by changing the `secuence` variable in the scene state.

+A few best practices when rendering entities from a list:

+- Use `array.map` to go over the list
+- Don't use a `for` loop
+- Give each entity a unique `key`
+- Avoid using the array index as the entity key

 #### Keep the render function readable